LedFx/LedFx/docs/howto/virtuals.rst

 .. image:: /_static/howto/virtuals/virtuals5.png
    :alt: Our first segment setup

-In this case we have selected a relatively large WLED based matrix that is 32x32 = 1024 pixels.
-By default, all the pixels on the device have been added.

-The live physical device will show an animated white pattern with a dark bar moving through it, this is an aid to adjusting where you want the virtual segment to be by observing the changes live.

-It is white as this is the current segment being edited.
+Our first added device happens to have 400 pixels, and we can see all are selected by default.

+The currently selected segment under edit is animated live with a white wash pattern, with a dark bar showing the direction of effect mapping.
+This is displayed on the physical device, so you can directly see where you are building your virtual layout in the real world.

 .. raw:: html